On June 3, 2012, in case you missed it, Pope Benedict XVI celebrated Mass in Milan in front of one million people!! As a You Tube audio put it- WOW!

 So her parents, Thomas and Virginia Boland, were not surprised by Meaghan’s recent announcement that she wanted to join a convent.

 But there was an unexpected twist three years ago when Meaghan’s older brother, James, discerned he had too a vocation.
-Read the rest of this entry »
+Continue reading Siblings Following Path to Priesthood, Religious Life

 Today my daughter, Sr. Mary Kate, a postulant-soon-to-be-novice with the Dominican Sisters of Mary, Mother of the Eucharist, is arriving for a one-week home visit.
 We are all so excited to welcome her home!

 Amidst all the anticipation and preparations, I stumbled upon this article in the June 5, 2011 issue of Our Sunday Visitor Newsweekly.
 It’s about the tensions that sometimes exist between the Catholic homeschooling community and parochial schools.
 I’ll get back to Sr. Mary Kate in a minute.
-Read the rest of this entry »
+Continue reading Support Your Local (Home) School

 Mattlingly points out that while there is a “season of demographic decline” among women’s religious communities, there are some religious communities are booming.
 He makes the connection that there must be a doctrinal component in all this and says that’s the Vatican’s take on it, too.